 Diane Setterfield’s THE THIRTEENTH TALE is an example of protagonist and antagonist in another kind of conflict.
 They are in conflict in the sense that each helps the other grow.
 Vida Winter’s character is able to reveal THE THIRTEENTH TALE because she learns to trust her biographer, Margaret Lea.
 Margaret Lea is able to grow and have more mature relationships because Vida Winter’s revelations cause Margaret to understand more about herself and her choices in life.
 Neither wants the other to fail, their interactions are more like mutual sandpapering sessions; they help each other towards perfection.

-My novel THE AUGMENTED MAN is an example of another kind of protagonist-antagonist conflict (everyone can read the first section, THE AUGMENTED MAN – Surface, and my Patreon patrons get to read subsequent sections at THE AUGMENTED MAN: Opening Quotes, Surface, In and Through).
+My novel THE AUGMENTED MAN is an example of another kind of protagonist-antagonist conflict (everyone can read the first section, THE AUGMENTED MAN – Surface, and my Patreon patrons get to read subsequent sections at Frontmatter, Surface and In).
 THE AUGMENTED MAN has a protagonist, Nicholas Trailer.
 The antagonist varies as Nick changes throughout the story.
 There is no obvious antagonist in the beginning and there’s definite conflict.
 The antagonist exists and is revealed further on in the story.
 Shortly into the novel, another, different kind of antagonist is revealed and, like Diane Settlefield’s THE THIRTEENTH TALE, the conflict is one of mutual growth rather than direct combat.
 Nick grows from that experience to face another, different and differently threatening antagonist.
 The first antagonist can only destroy Nick, the second can change Nick, the last can destroy everything that Nick loves.
 But without those first and second pairings the third couldn’t exist.
 Viewed this way, THE AUGMENTED MAN is a Hero’s Journey.

 Meanwhile, EMPTY SKY, ATLAS SHRUGGED, THE THIRTEENTH TALE and THE AUGMENTED MAN are full of other characters, many of whom become protagonists and antagonists at different points in the story and not always to the main protagonist and antagonist.
 These other characters are not the main characters but they are what I call primary characters.